An Action Language for Multi-Agent Domains: Foundations: Update Model Based Semantics for Domains

-A \ma0 domain $D$ specifies a transition system, whose nodes are ``states'' that encode the description of the state of the world and of the agents' beliefs.
-This transition system will be described by a transition function $\Phi_D$, which maps pairs of actions and states to states.
-For simplicity of the presentation, we assume that only one action is executed at each point in time---it is relatively simple to extend it to cases where concurrent actions are present, and this is left as future work.
-As we have mentioned in Section~\ref{background}, we will use pointed Kripke structures to represent states in \ma0 action theories.
+An \mastar{} domain $D$ specifies a transition system, whose nodes are states.
+This transition system will be described by a transition function $\Phi_D$, which maps pairs of action occurrences and states to states.
+For simplicity of the presentation, we assume that only one action occurrence happens at each point in time---it is relatively simple to extend it to cases where concurrent actions are present, and this is left as future work.
+As we have mentioned in Section~\ref{background}, we will use pointed Kripke structures to represent states in \mastar{} action theories.
 A pointed Kripke structure encodes three components: \begin{itemize} \item The actual world; \item The state of beliefs of each agent about the real state of the world; and \item The state of beliefs of each agent about the beliefs of other agents. \end{itemize} These components are affected by the execution of actions.
-Observe that the notion of a state in \ma0 action theories is more complex than the notion of state used in single-agent domains (i.e., a complete set of fluent literals).
+Observe that the notion of a state in \mastar{} action theories is more complex than the notion of state used in single-agent domains (i.e., a complete set of fluent literals).

-Let us consider a state $(M,s)$.
-We say that an action $a \in \cala$ is \emph{executable} in $(M,s)$ if the executability condition of $a$, given by a statement of the type (\ref{exec}) in $D$, is satisfied by $(M,s)$, i.e., $(M,s) \models \psi$.
-The effect of executing an action $a$ in $(M,s)$ is, in general, a set of possible states denoted by $\Phi_D(a, (M,s))$.
-Since each type of action will impact $(M,s)$ in a different manner, we define

-In other words, we will define $\Phi_D$ for each type of actions separately.
-As we have mentioned earlier, the occurrence of an action can change the state of the world and/or the state of the agents' beliefs.
-The change in an agent's beliefs depends on the degree of awareness of the agent about the action occurrence, which in turn depends on the current state.
-Therefore, we need to first introduce the notion of a frame of reference in order to define the function $\Phi_D$.